NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Improving web security for content management systems like WordPress.md

 After this is complete, you will want to create a similar rule for any rulesets that prevent you from logging in.
 In my use case, I only needed to skip “OWASP Core Ruleset 949110.”

 **Note:** You may also want to consider adding a rule to skip the CMS-specific rules you enabled for non-CMS sections of your site if they cause any issues.
-Just follow the steps above, and set it to skip any of the Cloudflare Managed Ruleset rules that were enabled above.
+Just follow the steps above, and set it to skip any of the Khulnasoft Managed Ruleset rules that were enabled above.
 You can set this based on hostname, URI, or cookie, using the operators **does not equal, does not match,** or **does not contain**.

 Make sure to set your Skip rules to be at a higher priority than the Execute rules.